Search

 Yes, bartenders can be held responsible for patrons who cause drunk driving incidents according to dram shop laws.
 These laws vary by state but determine how and when bartenders and businesses can be held liable for overserving patrons who then cause harm, including drunk driving accidents.

 Yes!
-In fact, it may be your legal responsibility to refuse to serve someone, such as a minor trying to order a drink from you.
+In fact, it may be your legal responsibility to refuse to serve someone, such as a minor trying to order an alcoholic beverage.
 You may also be legally required to refuse service to someone who is visibly intoxicated or engaging in disruptive behavior that poses a threat to others.

 Get Covered With